We Wear The Mask (PASH)-Chap. 4

 She nodded.
 "But that doesn't matter.
 I'm always up for a good challenge."

 He laughed without humor.
-"Well, I'm here to tell ya, sistah girl, you'd lose."
-He paused.
-"It's finito between you--" He pointed at her-- "and me."
-He tapped himself on the chest.
+"Well, I'm here to tell ya, sistah girl,

 She bristled.
 "Whitney, hardly seems your type."